ervinb/ervinb.github.io/_posts/2019-08-06-upcase-in-go-the-long-way-around.md

 Let me throw in a couple of words, and see how many of them we know, and how many of them we think we know: ASCII, ANSI, Unicode, encoding, UTF8, UTF16, code point, rune.
 I will give a brief description below, but reading [Joel's article](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) is definitely a better way to learn about them:

 - ASCII: a set of 128 characters, consisting of the English alphabet, control characters, numbers, punctation marks.
 A character maps directly to a value in memory: `F -> 01000110 (70)`.
-Uses 1 byte (8 bits), so this leaves 128 bites up for grabs.
+Uses 1 byte (8 bits), so this leaves 128 bits up for grabs.
 This is where ANSI comes in.
 - ANSI: a set of 256 characters, where the first 128 are from ASCII, and the second part was used for special characters like `ő` and `Þ`.
 As you might imagine, there are more than 128 characters other than English ones, so the upper 128 slots were divided into code pages (Arabic, Greek, etc.).
 - Unicode: a successful attempt to unify all possible characters in a single character set.
 The code `U+0048` points to letter `H` - we call this a `code point`.
 This is then encoded to memory: `H -> U+0048 -utf8-> 110000 (48)`.